ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 that an HTTP client implementation of the context ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
 The context allocation service MUST NOT return the same context ID twice.
-Note that, once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
-Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for the same numeral context ID to be used simultaneously in distinct requests, potentially with different semantics.
+Once allocated, any context ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.
+Additionally, note that the context ID namespace is tied to a given HTTP request: it is possible for a context ID with the same numeric value to be simultaneously assigned different semantics in distinct requests, potentially with different semantics.

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.